FoundryApp/foundry-cli/README.md

 Javascript

 ## Config file `foundry.yaml`
-The Foundry's config file is needed to start Foundry with your Firebase Functions.
-To generate the initial config file run `$ foundry init`.
+For Foundry to work, it requires that its config file - `foundry.yaml` - is present.
+You can use `$ foundry init` To generate the initial config file.<br/>
 Make sure to call this command from a folder where is placed your `package.json` for your Firebase Functions.
 The `foundry.yaml` config file must be placed next to `package.json` for your Firebase Functions.

 ```yaml
 # [OPTIONAL] An array of glob patterns for files that should be ignored.
 The path is relative to the file's dir.